moshix/breakterm/README.md

 BREAK OUT for the terminal (also in ssh or telnet)
 ==================================================

 This is an ad-hoc implementation of the famous breakout game for the *NIX terminal.
-I wrote it so it would work also on z/OS USS specifically.
+I wrote it so it would work also on z/OS USS. but it runs on every type of *NIX.

 z/OS USS sports subtle differences from other, 'normal' *NIXES that make terminal stuff more challenging.
 This works on z/OS USS.